Best and Cheapest Home Insurance in New Mexico (2026)

 New Mexico home insurance rates by city

-Home insurance in Albuquerque, the largest city in New Mexico, costs $2,075 on average, 20% less than the state average.
-Residents of Las Cruces, the state's second-largest city, pay an average of $1,546, or 40% cheaper than the typical price statewide.
+Home insurance in Albuquerque, the largest city in New Mexico, costs $2,324 per year on average, around 20% cheaper than the state average.
+In Las Cruces, the state's second-largest city, the average rate is $1,719, or 41% cheaper than the typical price statewide.

 City